utshomax/postman-docs/src/pages/docs/administration/sso/user-sso.md

 <img src="https://assets.postman.com/postman-docs/youre-signed-in-confirmation.jpg" width="350px" alt="Signed in confirmation"/>

-> If you're on multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
+> If you're a member of multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
 To do so, select your avatar in the upper-right corner, then select the team to proceed.